-Your pension is calculated based on your last date of employment and benefit start date.
+Your pension is based on your last date of employment and benefit start date.
 The IRS regularly releases spot segment rates that are used to calculate the RAP lump sum — and have an inverse relationship with a lump sum pension.
 When interest rates increase, lump sum pension values will decrease, and vice versa.

 While other factors are involved in calculating your pension, it’s useful to review recent interest rates to begin to estimate how your lump sum might be affected.
 How rates are trending could be a definitive — and lucrative — factor in the date you choose to retire.

 Note, if you were a participant in the BP RAP before January 1, 2014, your lump sum pension is determined by the segment rates.